 In a research poll of 1,614 North American employees, we found that access to natural light and views of the outdoors are the number one attribute of the workplace environment

-To return to my colleague’s work story, suffice it to say that he didn’t stay at that company for long.
+Returning to my colleague’s work story, it is suffice to say that he didn’t stay at that company for long.
 Though he continued to work in temp jobs that were largely indoors, he found that companies that spent the money to upgrade their facilities tended to have an overall better retention rate (and he and his coworkers had a much higher job satisfaction rate).
-In our view, 2021 is the year where businesses should dedicate themselves to rejecting old assumptions about what constitutes “proper” office lighting and focus instead on providing ergonomic office lighting.
+In our view, 2021 is the year where businesses should dedicate themselves to rejecting old assumptions about what constitutes “proper” office lighting and instead focus on providing ergonomic office lighting.

-It takes only five simple steps – identifying the lighting needed, evaluating the workspace, ensuring there is no flicker problem, ensuring each employee has access to task lighting and providing exposure to natural light – to set your business up with a more ergonomic environment.
-Doing so can reduce symptoms like eyestrain, headaches, lower productivity, fatigue, unhappy employees and damage, like difficulties with color matching.
+It takes only five simple steps– identify the lighting needed, evaluate the workspace, ensure there is no flicker problem, ensure each employee has access to task lighting, and provide exposure to natural light – to set your business up with a more ergonomic environment.
+Doing so can reduce symptoms like eyestrain, headaches, lower productivity, fatigue, unhappy employees, and inconveniences such as having difficulties with color matching.